 Mark Sayers is the Senior Leader of Red Church in Melbourne, Australia.
 He provides visionary leadership and teaching for Red Church and is gifted in prophetically speaking into the intersection of faith and culture.
-He has also written a number of books that speak directly into leadership, culture and identity.
 Mark is married to Trudi, and they have a daughter, Grace, and twin boys Billy and Hudson.
+Mark has written a number of books that speak directly into leadership, culture and identity.

 Ness is married to Rich, they have two daughters, Amelie and Lauren.
 Ness is the Team leader of Open Heaven Church in Loughborough which was planted with a bunch of friends in 1993 when they graduated from Uni together.
 Open Heaven is now 1 church with 3 expressions and has sent out a couple of church plants.
-Ness is also on the Pioneer Core Team and is the Regional Leader for Pioneer Midlands and a champion for women in leadership.
+Ness is the Pioneer UK Leader and a champion for women in leadership.

 Mike with his wife Stella, leads Global Generation Church (Glo) in Margate and is part of the the 24-7 Prayer International oversight team.
 Part of his role at 24-7 Prayer is to oversee Wildfires Festival.
 He was recently awarded the Queens honour for his commitment to creating innovative solutions to community transformation and the reduction of poverty.
 He passionately believes in a gospel of salvation and transformation.